dojo/docs/dojox/image/Magnifier.rst

 --------------------
 The following code fragment is from
-`Dojo nightly archive <http://archive.dojotoolkit.org/nightly/checkout/dojox/image/tests/test_Magnifier.html>`_ and shows how dojox.image.Magnifier can be programatically created.
+`Dojo nightly archive <http://archive.dojotoolkit.org/nightly/checkout/dojox/image/tests/test_Magnifier.html>`_ and shows how dojox.image.Magnifier can be programmatically created.
 The code fragment creates two buttons, the first button with id="foob" creates a dojox.image.Magnifier and associates it with the image.
 The second button destroys it.